enqueuezero/site/architecture/apscheduler.md

 scheduler.start()
 ```

 This makes sure a url is requested every 10 seconds.
 The program runs as a blocking process.
-The jobs together with the APScheduler instance are the only thing running in the process.
 If you want to co-exist them with your application, you can consider using `BackgroundScheduler`, `AsyncIOScheduler`, etc.

 Here are some examples in the wild.